 The Company may grant equity-based compensation to non-employee members of its Board of Directors and to the executive officers and employees of the Manager.
-Stock-based awards issued include PUs, DSUs and immediately vested common stock awards.
+Stock-based awards issued include performance units ("PUs"), deferred stock units ("DSUs") and immediately vested common stock awards.
 Compensation expense is measured and recognized for all stock-based payment awards made to employees and non-employee directors based on the fair value of the Company's common stock on the date of grant.
 Compensation expense is recognized over each award's respective service period using the graded vesting attribution method.
 The Company does not estimate forfeiture rates; but rather, adjusts for forfeitures in the periods in which they occur.